Willtl/syscall-graph-classification/README.md

 # System Call Sequence Graph Generator

 ## Overview
-This script analyzes sequences of system calls from a file and constructs a directed graph to represent these sequences.
-Utilizing PyTorch Geometric and NetworkX libraries, it visualizes the flow of system calls.
-This visualization is instrumental in understanding application behavior and can be particularly useful for detecting patterns in malware.
+This script analyzes system call sequences from a file and constructs a directed graph to represent them.
+Utilizing the PyTorch Geometric and NetworkX libraries, it visualizes the flow of system calls.

 ## Features
-- **Graph Generation**: Converts sequences of system calls into a directed graph.
+- **Graph Generation**: Converts system call logs into a directed graph.
 - **System Call Filtering**: Option to filter the graph based on a predefined list of relevant system calls.
 - **Visualization**: Uses NetworkX for graph visualization, providing a clear view of the system call sequence flow.

 ## System Call Filtering
 The script can optionally filter system calls based on a predefined list of relevant system calls.
-This feature is useful for focusing on specific types of system calls that are more indicative of certain behaviors in applications.
+This feature helps focus on specific types of system calls that are more indicative of certain application behaviors.

 ## Visualization Details
 The graph visualization plots each system call as a node, with directed edges representing the sequence in which system calls occur.
 The nodes are color-coded and labeled for easy identification.

 ## Relevant System Calls
 The script focuses on a set of relevant system calls for detailed analysis.
-Below is the table of these system calls along with their descriptions:
+Below is the table of these system calls, along with their descriptions:

 | Notation | System Call  | Description                                    | Notation | System Call | Description                                   |
 |----------|--------------|------------------------------------------------|----------|-------------|-----------------------------------------------|